wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 Before we publish your game, let's understand **version control** — the system that tracks every change to your code and lets you collaborate safely with other developers.

-**Version control** is like having a detailed history book for your project.
-Every time you make changes, you can create a snapshot (called a **commit**) that you can return to later.
-Think of it as "save points" in a video game — you can always go back to a previous state if something goes wrong.
+**Version control** is a system that tracks every change you make to your project files.
+Every time you make changes, you can create a snapshot (called a **commit**) that records exactly what you did and when.
+This creates a complete history of your project's evolution — you can always see what changed and when.

 ### Why Version Control Exists